Dark Ages Gaming at Dogs of War 2017

 The mixed crossbow and spear formations of the Spanish should be easy meat for the Rus in combat, but relentless shooting from the Spanish crossbows was knocking big holes in that plan as the Rus crept forward.

-Trembling at the thought of Milla Jovovich's hawknose axe, the Rus line girded it's loins for imminent combat across almost every unit frontage on the while table..
+Trembling at the thought of Steffan the chicken-castrator's platted boxer shorts, the Rus line girded it's loins for imminent combat across almost every unit frontage on the while table..

 And they are in!
 The armies slam together in a WWF-style clash of civilizations and cuisines

-By the pale light of Steffan the chicken-castrator's thundering undercrackers, the Rus and Vikings come off decisively best in the initial rounds of combat, devastating the Almughavars in particular with some terrific combat dice and blowing a massive hole in the Spanish line, and also their plan
+Driven forward by throughts of Olga Kurylenko's goat-rogering helmet, the Rus and Vikings come off decisively best in the initial rounds of combat, devastating the Almughavars in particular with some terrific combat dice and blowing a massive hole in the Spanish line, and also their plan

 Led by their Valkyrie-toting leader, the Vikings in particular use their 2HCW and Elite status to its best advantage and slice through the looser-formationed Almughavars leaving devastation in their wake.
 The Vikings are now in a position to roll up the Spanish line in either direction in their next turn.